-To be clear, we picked reviews because they are clearly from videographers who used the services for a long period of time.
+To be clear, we picked reviews because they are clearly from videographers who rely on royalty free music for their projects.
 That firsthand experience puts them in a better place to weigh the pros and cons for a creative, and their comments echo points you’ll hear from most other users.

 Both Soundstripe and AudioBlocks are royalty free music subscription services.
 In other words, you sign up for the service just like you would with Disney+ or HBO.